f5devcentral/f5-agility-labs-nginx/docs/class7/module1/lab1.rst

    #.
 Select the Deploy option from the next page.
    #. select the Start option in the next window.
    #.
 In the next pop up window set the Autostop Duration to 4 hours.
    #.
-Leave everthing else default and click start.
+Leave everything else default and click start.

 .. note:: The UDF pattern will take a few minutes to stand up.
 In the meantime feel free to read through the description of the pattern.